 The store is huge and stocked top to toe with every type of kitchen gadget you could possibly imagine.
 It is family owned and run and a fantastic place to visit.

 Philadelphia Food Tours Italian Market

-Combine the Italian Market with the stunning Magic Garden in a half day tour.
-Or go on a 2 hour dedicated walking tour of the Italian Market.
+Combine the Italian Market with the stunning Magic Garden in a half-day tour.

 A touch of Hollywood – the Italian Market featured in scenes in both Rocky I and II.